abugher/ansible-environment/README.md

 Task behavior is controlled by role variables.
 To use a task list defined here, include it in the main task list of a role, and also set the required variables in the main vars file of the role.

+## files

+Files to be deployed to remote hosts, shared among all roles.
+More typically, files to deploy would be stored with each role under *roles/rolename/files/*.

 ## metrics